-After arriving in India, Indiana Jones is asked by a desperate village to find a mystical stone.
-He agrees, and stumbles upon a secret cult plotting a terrible plan in the catacombs of an ancient palace.
+In 1935, Indiana Jones arrives in India, still part of the British Empire, and is asked to find a mystical stone.
+He then stumbles upon a secret cult committing enslavement and human sacrifices in the catacombs of an ancient palace.

 Jonathan Ke Quan

 After a daring mission to rescue Han Solo from Jabba the Hutt, the rebels dispatch to Endor to destroy a more powerful Death Star.
-Meanwhile, Luke struggles to help Vader back from the dark side without falling into the Emperor's trap.
+Meanwhile, Luke struggles to help Darth Vader back from the dark side without falling into the Emperor's trap.

 Marty McFly has only just gotten back from the past, when he is once again picked up by Dr. Emmett Brown and sent through time to the future.
 Marty's job in the future is to pose as his own son to prevent him from being thrown in prison.
 Unfortunately, things get worse when the future changes the present.Written by

 72 of 96 people found this review helpful.

 Was this review helpful to you?